DRS-OSS: A Diff-Risk Scoring Tool for Continuous Integration Workflows: System Overview

 \subsection{Web UI}

-Two workflows are supported via Web interface: \emph{GitHub Commit} (paste a commit URL; the Gateway resolves repo/SHA and diff) and \emph{Manual Analysis} (paste a commit message and a unified diff).
-Both return label, confidence, and optional explanation.
+Two workflows are supported via the Web interface: \emph{GitHub Commit} (paste a commit URL; the Gateway resolves repo/SHA and diff) and \emph{Manual Analysis} (paste a commit message and a unified diff).
+Both return a label and confidence score.
+This makes it possible to inspect a single change even when the GitHub App is not installed.
 The frontend has its own Express server and uses Vite, React, and Mantine as its tech stack.

 We illustrate Web UI usage on a real change from \texttt{apache/hive} that fixes an out-of-memory error.
-Bug-fix changes, especially those touching resource management and error-handling paths, are known to be error-prone due to their complexity and cross-cutting effects \citep{Yin2011fixbug}.
-Fig.~\ref{fig:hive-demo} highlights how JIT scoring is displayed in web UI.
+Bug-fix changes, especially those touching resource management and error-handling paths, are known to be error-prone due to their complexity and cross-cutting effects.
+Fig.~\ref{fig:hive-demo} highlights how risk scoring is displayed in the Web UI.